 With tax deductions, you can increase your take-home income and offset certain expenses.
 As someone paying for their own tuition, or for a dependent, leveraging this tax break can leave you with some extra money.

-If you don’t know what a college tuition tax deduction is, how it works, and whether or not you qualify for one, continue reading this insider guide to find out.
+If you don’t know what a college tuition tax deduction is, how it works, and whether or not you qualify for one, this guide is for you.

 Is College Tuition Tax Deductible?